• Skip to primary navigation

 Cautions

-Be sure that either (a) you know how to clearly identify the wild fruits you are interested in preserving, or (b) have with you someone that can, or (c) that the fruits you are purchasing at a farmer’s market, etc, were picked by a genuinely knowledgeable person.
+Be sure that either (a) you know how to clearly identify the wild fruits you are interested in preserving, or (b) have with you someone that can, or (c) that the fruits you are purchasing at a farmer’s market, etc., were picked by a genuinely knowledgeable person.
 Many wild fruits are not safe for human consumption, and preserving them does not magically change that.
-For instance, while blue elderberries are fine, red elderberries (Sambucus Callicarpa) contain traces of the alkaloid sambucine and hydrocyanic acid (the same as is in apple seeds) and can cause stomach distress in varying degrees of severity.
+For instance, current research indicates that the native blue elderberry is well within high pH levels to use all your traditional canning recipes.
+American and European elderberries are not safe to can in any form, red elderberries (Sambucus Callicarpa) contain traces of the alkaloid sambucine and hydrocyanic acid (the same as is in apple seeds) and can cause stomach distress in varying degrees of severity.

 Follow the recipes.
-Note that a recipe, such as Dandelion Jelly from Wyoming, may produce a low acid product for canning.
-What makes it safe is the low water-activity resulting from a very high volume of sugar, along with a commercial pectin which will have preservatives in it.
 Don’t be tempted to cut back the sugar or pectin in such recipes.
 Instead, seek out recipes already tested for lower-sugar alternatives.

 Page updated as of February 2019.